-I warmly welcome you to the Chilled Out Child website and hope that after spending some time here and reading some of the blog posts, you feel inspired to learn how cultivate a mindfulness practice and enjoy being mindful as part of everyday life.
+I warmly welcome you to the Chilled Out Child website and hope that after spending some time here and reading some of the blog posts, you feel inspired to learn how to meditate and cultivate a mindfulness practice, to enable you to enjoy being mindful as part of everyday life.

 I have enjoyed my journey studying many disciplines of holistic healing and am truly passionate about the benefits of yoga, meditation, mindfulness and emotional freedom techniques.
-Along with writing meditation and holistic healing training and personal interest courses, overseeing the Chilled Out Child mentored online facilitator training programme and the eight week mindfulness for family living course, I also work for the National Institute of Health Research.
-In this role I support amongst other specialties, the Mental Health National Specialty Group which also incorporates a group of clinical researchers who are child and young peoples mental health champions.
+Along with writing meditation and holistic healing training and personal interest courses, overseeing the Chilled Out Child mentored online meditation and mindfulness facilitator training programme and the eight week mindfulness for family living course which will be available from May 2018, I also work for the National Institute of Health Research.
+In this role I support among other specialties, the Public Health and Mental Health National Specialty Groups, the latter which also incorporates a group of clinical researchers who are child and young peoples mental health champions.
 I am a Mind Body Champion for our host University and also enjoy my role as a wellbeing warrior for the Clinical Research Network, where my focus is supporting and encouraging wellbeing in the workplace.

 One of my most exciting achievements in recent years has been the writing and teaching of the Chilled Out Child programme, which has evolved year on year.
 This programme has been acknowledged as offering a high standard of course materials, tuition and mentoring by one of the yoga alliances.